jasonsbarr/react-hooks-and-utils/packages/custom-hooks/src/http-requests/README.md

   handleRequest({
     url: "/posts?_limit=10"
   })
-// using an empty dependency array is VERY IMPORTANT }, []); // eslint-disable-line <-- might need if using react-hooks/exhaustive-deps ESLint rule with autofix
+// using an empty dependency array is VERY IMPORTANT to avoid infinite render loop }, []); // eslint-disable-line <-- might need if using react-hooks/exhaustive-deps ESLint rule with autofix

 // Each render state takes a callback function